1-liners/1-liners/README.md

 ## Our decalogue

 You get a product of top-quality functional programming craftmanship.
-Each function follows the *KISS* principle, which we’ve broken down into ten concrete rules:
+Each function follows the *KISS* principle, which we’ve broken down into ten strict rules.

+We always follow these.
+You have our word.

 1. Each function shall **[fit in one readable line of code][]**
-  – you can grasp it by just glimpsing at the source code.
+  – take a glimpse at the source and you know exactly what’s going on.

 2. Each function shall **[have no side-effects][]**
   – you can use it with confidence.

 3. Each function shall **[have a stable number of arguments][]**
-  – it’s dead easy to bind, curry and uncurry.
+  – it’s dead easy to bind, curry and uncurry, implode and explode.

 4. Each function shall **[deal with data in an immutable way][]**
-  – this helps you avoid debugging nightmares.
+  – no more debugging nightmares.

 5. Each function shall **[take data as the last argument][]**
-  – this makes composing new functions a breeze.
+  – this makes currying and composing new functions a breeze.

 6. Each function shall **[be in a separate micro-module][]**
-  – you download or load only what you need.
+  – you only load/bundle the single 1-liner you need.

 7. Each function shall **[be thoroughly tested][]**
   – 100% code coverage guaranteed.
 We even test if every function fits in one line!

 8. Each function shall **[have great documentation][]**
-  – the docs show usage and the source, and link to the specification. [cumentation](https://github.com/1-liners/1-liners/tree/master/documentation)
+  – the docs explain usage, present the source, and link to the specs.

 9. We shall provide functional versions of **[native object methods][]**
   – like `reduce(callback, array)` for `array.reduce(callback)`.